amoges1/robinsquad/README.md

     - 35% Vanguard Total International Stock ETF, VXUS
     - 10% Vanguard Intermediate-Term Corporate Bond ETF, VCIT

 Therefore, when opting to automate your purchases by clicking "Invest" on the home page, your current portfolio will be compared to this ideal portfolio.
-Based on your cash, purchases of VTI, VXUS and/or VCIT will occur *instantly.* For caution, line 105 of robinsquad.py of rebalance function is disabled to prevent accidental purchase -- uncomment at your risk.
+Based on your cash, purchases of VTI, VXUS and/or VCIT will occur *instantly.* For caution, line 105 of robinsquad.py of rebalance function is commented to prevent accidental initial run -- uncomment at your risk.

 For optimization, sit back, deposit cash biweekly, and let Robinsquad handle everything...